You are here: Home > Social Welfare > Social welfare payments > Back to Education > Social welfare payments and the student grant

 Maintenance grant and BTEA

 If you have completed a course and now wish to progress to a course at a higher level, you can continue to retain your BTEA payment (generally up to and including level 8 on the National Framework of Qualifications).
 However, you will no longer be entitled to the maintenance component of the student grant.
-You can apply under the grant scheme to have the student contribution and any tuition fees/field trip costs paid on your behalf under the fee component of the student grant (if you qualify).
+You can apply under the grant scheme to have the student contribution and any tuition fees/field trip costs paid on your behalf under the fee component of the student grant (if you qualify) and for a postgraduate fee contribution (if relevant).

 Fee grant